pgmorales76/react_portfolio/README.md

 Start time: Sunday, August 6, 2023 @ 9:00am EST

-Finish time:
+Finish time: Sunday, August 6, 2023 @ 9:40am EST

-Actual time needed to complete:
+Actual time needed to complete: Forty minutes

 ## Feature #3 Projects Section: As a user, I want to see previous projects that the developer has worked on, so that I can evaluate their skills